ChuChuIgbokwe/stepper_motor_controller/README.md

 ## Overview
 This Stepper Controller class models how a stepper motor would be driven using a trapezoidal curve.
-The class calculates takes in the initial position of the motor initial velocity of the motor goal position of the motor the max velocity of the motor the max acceleration of the motor

 It calculates the time required to hit the goal position while not exceeding the max velocity and acceleration.
 It then calculates the trajectories of the position, velocity and acceleration at each time step.